ThreeRangers/Tripper/README.md

 ### Requirements

+  * [ ] User can receive notification about the best places near their location when come into another city
+  * [ ] User can add event to their trip timeline easily from the notification list.
+Just few touches
+  * [ ] User can add new places to their timeline (maybe when they checkin?) and share to Tripper Library.
+It useful for    people want to PR their places or share their experiences
+  * [ ] A places must hase these property: category, rating, cost, map and description
-  * [ ] User can create account, login and logout (user can use the app without login)
+  * [ ] User can add new photo to an event on their timeline (automatic add to the places library of Tripper)
-  * [ ] User can create a trip with an negotiations plan form and share it with tripper user or social network (facebook, twitter, zalo ...)
+  * [ ] User can search a place by name
-  * [ ] User has a profile with last trip and up coming trip
+  * [ ] User can create account with basic information, login and logout (user can use the app without login)
-  * [ ] A negotiation form must has these fields: Destination, Time,
-  * [ ] The current signed in user will be persisted across restarts
-  * [ ] A trip can be share or keep private (default is share)
+  * [ ] User can share their event on Facebook, Twitter
-  * [ ] A trip must has rating property 1 -5 *****
+  * [ ] Check network status
-  * [ ] A share trip has join-in status available or full
+  * [ ] Inital data of places get from Foursquare API or YELP
-  * [ ] Has a user pool view, with the list of user profile
-  * [ ] User pool view has a search bar for search with user name
-  * [ ] Pull request, check network status

 ### Optionals
-* [ ] User can view the trip timeline from other users: 20 trips 1 page
+* [ ] An owner of places can buy their places on Tripper for change the background Image of place, run coupon, see notification when user feed back their places
+* [ ] User has profile with number of their places and number their rating, comments
-* [ ] In the trip time line, user can tap to a trip to show the detail information
+* [ ] In the user time line, user can tap to an event to show the detail information
 * [ ] User can add a trip to Google calendar
-* [ ] A trip has notification property: reminder 3-2-1 days before the trip start for all tripper join-in.
-* [ ] Has notification when other user request join to your trip
-* [ ] Show map-view of a trip.
-These places in a trip must be add by google map for use this function
-* [ ] A share trip can be receive the feedback from other users by comment on the comment view.
-The comment view can be hide or show (default is hide)
-* [ ] In the trip timeline, user can search the trips with start date or destination
-* [ ] Follows the other users for receive notification when they has a new trip
-* [ ] A share trip has export property.
-A trip with many export has a high ranking
-* [ ] When create a new trip, user can export from the past trip.
+* [ ] Fiter place with category, distance, rating, cost